-Regulation 17 HSCA

-(RA) Regulations

-2014 Good

-governance

-Staff were not consistently completing patient records.
-There were trust documentation that was not completed.
-Staff were not always signing entries.
-There were a number of entries where there were signatures, printed names, dates, and job roles missing.
-Not all records were legible or were kept secure at all times.

-Patients' records were taken home by the community children's nursing team when they were not returning to the office.
-We were not assured of the confidentiality or security of records Secure accurate, complete contemporaneous records by 1st March 2018.

-Develop a work stream plan to

-address the physical condition of the paper records by 31st March 2018

-Confirm Trust strategy for EPR by 30th June 2018.

-There needs to be further work undertaken as a priority to ensure that documentation is completed in line with Trust Policies and National Professional Regulatory Body Standards

-Divisions are auditing documentation, but this remains poor although use of stamps is slowly improving

-Actions being undertaken:

-- -Multidisciplinary documentation audits - -DivDON/matron scrutiny at ward level and as part of Ward Review Process - -Focus of next Nursing Forum with senior Nurses - -PDN/Quality Team daily reviews on ward and support/reminding staff of responsibilities regarding standards of documentation - -Revised Nursing Assessment Documentation currently being finalised for launch August 2018
+(RA) Regulations 2014 Good governancepatient re documen complete signing et of entries signature job roles legible or times.Patients' the comm team whe the office ed.
+Staff were not always entries.
+There were a number s where there were es, printed names, dates, and missing.
+Not all records were r were kept secure at all records were taken home by nunity children's nursing ete pporaneous s by 1 st March p a work plan to s the physical on of the records by arch 2018 There needs to be further work undertaken as a priority to ensure that documentation is completed in line with Trust Policies and National Professional Regulatory Body Standards Divisions are auditing documentation, but this remains poor although use of stamps is slowly improving Actions being undertaken: -Multidisciplinary documentation audits -DivDON/matron scrutiny at ward level and as part of Ward Review Process -Focus of next Nursing Forum with senior Nurses -PDN/Quality Team daily reviews on ward and support/reminding staff of responsibilities regarding standards of documentation -Revised Nursing Assessment Documentation currently being finalised for launch August 2018 --- --- -- ---